MeepCon/meepcon.github.io/index.md

 ---
 ![Meep](/assets/img/meepcon_banner.png)

 The inaugural Meep user and developer conference (MeepCon) will be held from July 27-29, 2022 in a hybrid onsite/virtual format hosted at the Massachusetts Institute of Technology (MIT) in Cambridge, MA.
 The focus of this year's conference is *applications and advances in electromagnetic modeling using Meep*.
 The three-day event consists of tutorials (July 27), technical talks (July 28), and a developer meeting (July 29).
 The conference is free of charge and open to the public via a live online broadcast.
 Registration is required (in-person capacity may be limited).
-Sessions for the tutorials and technical talks will be recorded and archived.
+All sessions for the tutorials and technical talks will be recorded and archived.

 ## <a name="Speakers"></a> Confirmed Speakers